Attendance & Punctuality

 If your child is unwell, has an appointment or cannot attend school for any reason it is really important that you let school know as soon as possible.
 Attendance of every child at Morley Victoria is closely monitored and followed up with a phone call if the absence is unexplained or prolonged.
 We aim to not let the attendance of any child fall below 95% - if this happens we have a meeting to establish what the issues are and how we can help to ensure attendance improves.

 Attendance is a key priority, every week class attendance is announced in assemblies and displayed in school.
 The winning classes each week will be Tweeted on the main school Twitter page for parents and carers to see.
 Over the period of a term we do track a child’s individual attendance.
-Having 100% attendance within a term is a real achievement and something that we recognise at the end of each half term in a celebration assembly by giving badges to those who have achieved this.
-Their names then get placed into a prize draw and a winner from Key Stage One and Key Stage Two receive a special prize.
+Having 100% attendance within a term is a real achievement and something that we recognise at the end of each half term and term.

 At the end of the year we also look at those children who achieve 100% attendance for the whole year.
 Trophies are awarded for this amazing achievement.
 Finally, when a child reaches the end of Year 6 we look at their 'career attendance' and celebrate with those who have been at school every day throughout their time with us.